 service, if not enough for a good congregation.
 By the way, Judge Martin was not known to be a liberal in politics, just in religion.

-December 1905, Rev Q. H. Smith holds meetings in Hamburg.
+December 1905, Rev Q. H. Shinn holds meetings in Hamburg.
 Thomas Martin, the county clerk, is an Universalist.
 His wife and most of his children are Methodist.
-Douglas Martin, when then (Shinn reports is) ten years old, rides his pony home to ask his mother if he has her permission to join the Universalist Church.
+Douglas Martin, who was then (Shinn reports) ten years old, rides his pony home to ask his mother if he has her permission to join the Universalist Church.
 She agrees, and after his 20 mile round trip ride, he is baptized and joins as a member of the new Universalist Church.

 The math does suggests that Shinn was off by a few years in his story.